-Form the Nosepiece
+Form the Nosepiece Correctly

 To get a good seal around the nose, you need to mold the nosepiece carefully to help prevent air leakage.
 To do this, use two fingers from each hand to mold the nosepiece to the shape of your nose.
-Push inwards and down while moving your fingers down both sides.
+Push inwards and down while moving your fingers down both sides of the nosepiece.